 Please note that WaveSurfer is currently pre-release software.
-There will almost certainly be changes to file formats, etc. before version 1.0 is released (in 2018), and we make no promises about backward compatibility.
+There will almost certainly be changes to file formats, etc. before version 1.0 is released (in early 2019, hopefully), and we make no promises about backward compatibility.

 Version 0.913 and earlier have a bug where they don't record the ADC calibration data from the NI board, leading to 5-7% errors in the signals when read back in with ws.loadDataFile().
 Because of this, these versions should not be used, and we no longer make them available here.
 If you have data files recorded with one of these versions, download the latest version of WaveSurfer and use the ws.addScalingToHDF5FilesRecursively() tool to read the calibration data off your board and append it to your data files.